-Line 56 - Write the amount of credit from the tax credit certificate you received from DCEO, including any credit transferred to you by the person who earned the credit.
+Line 55 - Write the amount of credit from the tax credit certificate you received from the DCEO.

-Line 58 - Add Lines 56 and 57.
+Line 57 - Add Lines 55 and 56.
 This is your total New Markets Credit.

 River Edge Historic Preservation Credit

 For tax years beginning on or after January 1, 2012, the River Edge Historic Preservation Credit is available for projects located in river edge redevelopment zones.
 The credit is awarded by the DCEO.